Marcelo (footballer, born 1988): International career

-Marcelo scored on his Brazil debut on 5 September 2006, in a 2–0 victory against Wales at Tottenham Hotspur's White Hart Lane.
-He picked up the ball just outside the Wales box and shot for a traditional Brazilian full-back goal.
+Marcelo scored in his Brazil debut on 5 September 2006, in a 2–0 victory against Wales at Tottenham Hotspur's White Hart Lane.
+He got the ball just outside the box and shot a typical Brazilian full-back goal.
 Marcelo has been compared to former Brazil national team left-back Roberto Carlos, who also played for Real Madrid.
 The two had played together during the second half of the 2006–07 season before Carlos' move to Turkish club Fenerbahçe.

-He was part of the 2008 Olympic squad as part of Brazil's under-23 squad, where he won a bronze medal.
+He was part of the 2008 Olympic squad as Brazil's under-23 squad, where he won a bronze medal.

-In May 2010, he was named as one of the seven players serving as backup for Brazil's 2010 FIFA World Cup squad.
-Despite not being called up by then Brazil coach Dunga, he was selected again by new boss Mano Menezes for a friendly against the United States on 10 August 2010.
-He was the Man of the Match for a friendly 2–1 win against Mexico away on 11 October 2011, scoring the winner by dribbling past several players and then blasting the goal into the net.
+In May 2010, he was named as one of the seven substitutes for Brazil's 2010 FIFA World Cup squad.
+Although he was not called up by Brazil coach Dunga, he was selected again by new coach Mano Menezes for a friendly against the United States on 10 August 2010.
+He was the Man of the Match for a 2–1 win in a friendly against Mexico away on 11 October 2011, as he scored the winner by dribbling past several players and then blasting the goal into the net.

 He was part of Brazil's 2012 Summer Olympics as one of the three overage players, with Brazil winning a silver medal.

-Marcelo was selected as a member of Luiz Felipe Scolari's 23-man Brazil squad that took part in the 2013 FIFA Confederations Cup on home soil.
-He was part of the Brazil's starting lineup for all five matches, including the 3–0 victory over Spain in the final on 30 June, at the Maracanã Stadium.
+Marcelo was selected to be in Luiz Felipe Scolari's 23-man Brazil squad that played in the 2013 FIFA Confederations Cup on home soil.
+He was a starter for all of the matches, including the 3–0 victory over Spain in the final on 30 June, at the Maracanã Stadium.

-In the 2014 FIFA World Cup, which was once again played on home soil, Marcelo scored an own goal in the 11th minute of the opening game against Croatia on 12 June, deflecting a shot by Nikica Jelavić for the first goal of the competition.
-It was the first own goal that Brazil had conceded at the World Cup, although they eventually won the match 3–1.
+In the 2014 FIFA World Cup, which was once again played on home soil, Marcelo scored an own goal in the 11th minute of the opening game against Croatia on 12 June, deflecting a shot by Nikica Jelavić.
+It was the first goal that Brazil had conceded at the World Cup, although they eventually won the match 3–1.

 In May 2018, Marcelo was named in the final squad for the 2018 FIFA World Cup.
-He wore the captain's armband in the first match and was a starter in four of the five matches Brazil played in the competition, until its elimination against Belgium in the quarter-finals on 6 July 2018, in what remains his last match with the national team.
+He wore the captain's armband in the first match and was a starter in four of the five matches Brazil played in the competition.
+Brazil was eliminated by Belgium in the quarter-finals on 6 July 2018, and that was his last match with the national team.
 In May 2019, he was omitted from Brazil's squad for the 2019 Copa América.